 - Attract: We see SEO (great content + great keywords) as a primary driver of traffic.
 Some publishers opt to pay for traffic through PPC, but we believe that most publishers can build a steady stream of traffic through organic search by writing great original content and repurposing print content for the web in the form of keyword-optimized website portal posts and free reports.
 We’ve written in-depth about picking keyword fights you can win.

 - Capture: With enough content on your portal, you can turn your steady flood of web visitors into email subscribers by giving away free reports or other freebies.
 To capture visitors’ email addresses, the publisher only needs to implement appropriate conversion architecture on every page of their website.
-We have a detailed post on capturing visitors into email subscribers here and 35 steps for building an email list with freemiums.

 - Engage: All of your work attracting and capturing website visitors into email subscribers is for nothing if you can’t keep your readers delighted and engaged by your content.
 Don’t skimp on your content.
 It’s the only thing between you and our fourth principle.